 To carry out our mission, THAY partners with community-based organizations and local institutions to amplify existing service-based offerings.
 We currently provide regular and holistic yoga instruction to the following branches of the Harlem community:

-LGBT youth of Harlem United – a nonprofit providing access to quality HIV/AIDS care for all, regardless of race, socioeconomic status, or sexual orientation.
+- LGBT Youth of Harlem United – a nonprofit providing access to quality HIV/AIDS care for all, regardless of race, socioeconomic status or sexual orientation.